-As simple as it looks, the unprecedented arrival of the pandemic caught everyone off guard.
+As simple as it looks, the unprecedented arrival of the pandemic caught everyone off-guard.
 In the blink of an eye, the world stood still.
-With so many uncertainties surrounding us, the future has started to look bleak, and with vaccines or cures seemingly far off in the horizon, there’s no telling when things will return to “normal”, or if it ever will.
+With so many uncertainties surrounding us, the future has started to look bleak, and with vaccines or cures seemingly far off on the horizon, there’s no telling when things will return to “normal”, or if it ever will.
 For now, you can either choose to adapt or go bankrupt.

 When social interaction has become restricted to a bare minimum, technology proves to be the bridge that will keep everything afloat and keep humanity connected.
 We are fortunate to be living in an information technology era where anything can be accessible with a flick of your finger.
 Unfortunately, not everyone is trained or equipped enough to adapt to the fast-changing times.

-Businesses that have been thriving in handling things the traditional way are forced to shift most, if not all, of its processes online.
-While it’s easy to excuse yourself from the responsibility for being technologically challenged, inactivity during these times can cost you an arm and a leg, because the reality is that while the virus has caused people to stay confined in small spaces, bills keep piling up and responsibilities are here to stay.
+Businesses that have been thriving in handling things the traditional way are forced to shift most, if not all, of their processes online.
+While it’s easy to excuse yourself from the responsibility for being technologically challenged, inactivity during these times can cost you an arm and a leg.
+Because the reality is that while the virus has caused people to stay confined in small spaces, bills keep piling up and responsibilities are here to stay.